-American Religion, Pluralism, Secularism, Religious Liberalism, Church and State, Religious Freedom, Evil
+American Religion, Pluralism, Secularism, Small Towns, Religious Liberalism, Church and State, Religious Freedom

-"Beyond Christian Nationalism: How the American Committee on Religious Rights and Minorities Made Religious Pluralism a Global Cause in the Interwar Era."
-Religions 7 (December 2016): 149.
+- "Beyond Christian Nationalism: How the American Committee on the Religious Rights and Minorities Made Religious Pluralism a Global Cause in the Interwar Era," Religions 7 (December 2016): 149.

 - Saving Faith: Making Religious Pluralism an American Value at the Dawn of the Secular Age (Cornell University Press, 2015).

 - "One Nation, Three Faiths: World War I and the Shaping of Protestant-Catholic-Jewish America," Church History: Studies in Christianity and Culture 84 (December 2015): 828-862.

 - "The Cost of Inclusion: Interfaith Unity and Intra-Faith Division in the Formation of Protestant-Catholic-Jewish America," in Chris Beneke and Christopher S. Grenda, eds., The Lively Experiment: The Story of Religious Toleration in America, from Roger Williams to the Present (Rowman & Littlefield, 2015).

 - "'Against the Foes that Destroy the Family, Protestants and Catholics Can Stand Together': Divorce Policy and Ecumenism," in Andrew Preston, Bruce J. Schulman, and Julian E. Zelizer, eds., Faithful Republic: Religion and Politics in Modern America (University of Pennsylvania Press, 2015).

 - "'According to His Own Judgment': The American Catholic Encounter with Organic Evolution," Religion and American Culture 22 (July 2012): 133-162.